ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Issuers cannot be stopped from producing Signed Statements including false assertions in their Statement payload (either by mistake or by corruption), but these Issuers can made accountable by ensuring their Signed Statements are systematically registered at a Transparency Service.

 Similarly, providing strong residual guarantees against faulty/corrupt Transparency Services is a SCITT design goal.
-Preventing a Transparency Service from registering Signed Statements that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their Append-only Log is not possible.
+Preventing a Transparency Service from registering Signed Statements that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their Verifiable Data Structure is not possible.
-In contrast Transparency Services can be held accountable and they can be called out by any Auditor that replays their Append-only Log against any contested Receipt.
+In contrast Transparency Services can be held accountable and they can be called out by any Auditor that replays their Verifiable Data Structure against any contested Receipt.
 Note that the SCITT Architecture does not require trust in a single centralized Transparency Service.
 Different actors may rely on different Transparency Services, each registering a subset of Signed Statements subject to their own policy.